oomol-flows/emotional-tts/README.md

 5. **File Output Block** → Save the metadata SRT file (optional)

 **Use Case Example:** You have a video with subtitles but no audio.
 Upload the SRT file, provide a voice sample, and generate a synchronized narration track that matches the subtitle timing perfectly!

+### Video Speech Translation Workflow

+1. **File Input Block** → Upload your source video file (e.g., English.mp4)
+2. **Video Speech Translation Subflow** → Connect the video input
+   - Set source language to "Auto Detect" or specific language
+   - Set target language (e.g., Chinese, Spanish, etc.)
+3. **File Output Block** → Save the translated video

+**Use Case Example:** You have a 10-minute English tutorial video and want to create versions in Chinese, Spanish, and French.
+Use this subflow three times with different target languages, and you'll get three localized versions with the same speaker's voice speaking each language naturally!

 ## License